reingart/pyfpdf/docs/Images.md

 pdf.output("pdf-with-image.pdf")
 ```

-Beware that "flattening" images this way will convert alpha channels to black.
+Beware that "flattening" images this way will fill transparent areas of your images with color (usually black).

 ## Oversized images detection & downscaling ##